-You will find Habitat in Kew, Hawthorn and Canterbury and discover lots of community groups and activities across three churches.
+You will find Habitat in Hawthorn and Canterbury.
+You'll discover many community groups and activities across our church sites.

 The Habitat office and Spirituality Centre is based in Hawthorn where throughout the week people engage in programs, workshops and activities.